gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Heavy withdrawals triggered by recent closings of other local banks (American Trust Company and Ninth Street Bank) and spreading depositor panic.
+Unusually heavy withdrawals triggered by recent closings of the American Trust Company and Ninth Street Bank and ensuing depositor alarm

 Measures